drivet/website/content/blog/blogging/emacs-pelican-workflow.md

 The targets can be summarized as follows:

 * `html` will generate a local copy of your blog.
-This is the default target, and hence what gets run by projectile by default.
+This is the default target, and hence what gets run by Projectile by default.
-* `publish` is like `html` except it uses a special publish conf file.
+* `publish` is like `html` except it uses a special publish configuration file.
-* `rsync` depends on `publish` and copies over the generated blog to your server with SSH
+* `rsync` depends on `publish` and copies over the generated blog to your server with SSH.
 * `regenerate` is like `html` but keeps running and will regenerate your blog upon detecting that something has changed.
-* `serve` will start a local HTTP server so you can see your blog
+* `serve` will start a local HTTP server so you can see your blog.

 Projectile lets you edit the compile command before running it, so you can easily `publish` and `rsync` using this mechanism as well.

+### Using a Virtualenv

+A Pelican based blog such as my own is essentially a specialized Python project and, like all my Python projects, I have the supporting libraries tucked away in a [virtualenv][13].
+Hence, the above Makefile doesn't actually work out of the box.

+Emacs comes with several virtualenv packages to help in this situation.
+I used to use [virtualenvwrapper.el][14] here but I decided to switch to [pyvenv][15] since I get the (perhaps erroneous) impression that it works better with Python 3.
+Or maybe I just wanted to try something new.
+In any case, pyvenv is easy to use.
+I set up a key sequence to easily switch to my Pelican environment:

+    :::elisp
+    (require 'pyvenv)
+    (defun pyvenv-activate-pelican ()
+      (interactive)
+      (pyvenv-activate pelican-venv-root))
+    (global-set-key (kbd "C-c w v") 'pyvenv-activate-pelican)

 ## Using Markdown

-My blog entries are all written in [Markdown][7], which I edit in emacs using [Markdown mode][8].
+My blog entries are all written in [Markdown][7], which I edit in Emacs using [Markdown mode][8].
 Markdown's basic idea is to take "natural" markers in pure text and convert them to HTML; a piece of text flanked by the "*" symbol, for example, will be rendered in bold.
 This is an organic